Next-gen 2023 Toyota C-HR to get 1.8L Hybrid variant: Report [Update]

 The C-HR grabbed the world’s attention from both media and the public when it premiered in 2016.
 A blend of a sports coupe, hatchback, and compact crossover, the ‘Coupe High-Rider R’ stood out with its design, making it one of the most appealing models in its segment globally, especially for young customers who like sporty designs.

-With about 12,000 units to its name last year, the Toyota C-HR’s popularity receded in the U.S., as customers prefer larger conventional SUVs like the RAV4 and Corolla Cross.
+With about 12,000 units to its name in 2022, the Toyota C-HR’s popularity receded in the U.S., as customers prefer larger conventional SUVs like the RAV4 and Corolla Cross.
 However, Toyota’s coupe-styled SUV has had better fortunes overseas, and the global demand has convinced the company to schedule its lifecycle makeover in 2023.
 While Toyota confirmed the next-generation C-HR for European markets, it won’t be heading to the U.S., MotorTrend reported on December 8, 2022.

 Here’s everything we know about the next-generation 2023 Toyota C-HR that is set to extend the nameplate’s popularity in Europe.

-Design & Interior
+Design

 The next-gen Toyota C-HR will be much bolder than the current model.
 It will feature a design inspired by the Toyota C-HR prologue, a concept created at the same place as the current C-HR ED2, Toyota’s European Design Development center in the south of France.